Explore otherproducts

 3. Traditional sales call

 Traditional sales calls are between the salesperson and existing customers.
 This type of sales conversation can be used to sell new products or services to existing customers or address any problems or concerns.
 Depending on the structure of the sales team, it is common to establish a separate customer success team devoted to attending to the needs of customers.
+A dedicated customer success team also focuses on various customer success metrics.

 4. Sales appointment